Organic Certification (BF 106)

 What, How and Why (or Why Not)

-”This course helped me decide that certification IS for me.
-And now I know exactly what I’m getting into so the process doesn’t feel so overwhelming.” –farmer, NY
+“This course helped me decide that certification IS for me.
+And now I know exactly what I’m getting into so the process doesn’t feel so overwhelming.” –Holly G, Camden, NY

 People who are: Committed to starting a farm in the next two years but haven’t yet begun production; Already farming for 1 to 3 years; Farming 3-10 years.
 Ideally for farmers located in the Northeastern United States, for commonality in production practices, though farmers outside the region are welcome to participate as well.

 Course participants after completion of this course will:

 - Have a better understanding of the NOP program & its requirements

 - Possess the skills to understand and properly fill out applicable organic certification application paperwork

 - Understand how to navigate the certification process and continuing requirements

 - Understand available resources and how to utilize them

 The bulk of the course happens on your own time, with discussions, readings, and assignments in MOODLE, our virtual classroom.
 To add to the experience, webinars will be woven into the online interface of the course to allow you to meet on a weekly basis to learn from outside presenters and ask questions to address your farm issues in real time.
 If you miss one, they are always recorded and posted for later viewing.
 Access details will be posted in MOODLE once you have registered and logged in.